haf/expecto/README.md

     testAsync "this is an async test" {
       let! x = async { return 4 }
       Expect.equal x (2+2) "2+2"
     }

+    testTask "this is a task test" {
+      let! n = Task.FromResult 2
+      Expect.equal n 2 "n=2"
+    }
   ]
   |> testLabel "samples"